WhatsApp Group Join Now

 Answer: 4

-20. False statement about the two processes of DNA replication and transcription in eukaryotic cells_______
+20. False statement about the two processes of DNA replication and transcription in eukaryotic cells

 (1) Both processes can occur in the nucleus